Domestic rabbit care — hutches, hay, pellets, grooming.

 Care AspectKey PointsRecommended Products

-PelletsHigh fiber, low protein; limit quantityOxbow Essentials Rabbit Food
+PelletsHigh fiber (18%+), low protein/calcium, limited quantityOxbow Essentials Rabbit Food

-Grooming ToolsSlicker brush, nail clippersHertzko Slicker Brush, KAYTEE Nail Clippers
+Grooming ToolsSlicker brush and fine comb, nail clippersHertzko Slicker Brush, KAYTEE Nail Clippers

 Frequently Asked Questions (FAQ)